 Stretch marks are another type of scar.
 They develop as a result of rapid skin expansion during pregnancy, weight gain, and growth spurts.
-Stretch marks is located above a joint, such as the knee or elbow, if repeated movement of the skin during healing causes the scar to look elongated or striated.
+Stretch marks is located on buttocks, sides, hips, above a joint, such as the knee or elbow, if repeated movement of the skin during healing causes the scar to look elongated either hypo or hyper pigmentation.

 Scars and skin imperfections can be camouflage using paramedical cosmetic tattooing.
 Micropigmentation has the ability to break up scar tissue and color match your to your natural skin tone will improve your appearance and give you renewed confidence.
 The pigment is implanted within the dermis in a safe and sterile environment by our highly trained expert.